Kennel Cough.

 Very mild cases can clear up in seven to ten days without medication.
 As long as the dog remains alert and is eating and drinking normally, usually no intervention is required, other than keeping the dog comfortable.

 Severe infections can be treated with anti-inflammatory drugs.
-Antibiotics are not usually prescribed, as kennel cough is virus and antibiotics don’t work against viruses.
+Antibiotics are not usually prescribed, as the disease is virus.
+Antibiotics don’t work against viruses.

 Do not take your dog into public places where there may be lots of other dogs.
 Always allow a good number of weeks for the disease to clear before returning to areas where the dog population is high.